Charleston, West Virginia: Transportation

 Charleston is served by Interstate 64, Interstate 77, and Interstate 79.
 The West Virginia Turnpike's northern terminus is at the city's southeastern end.
 Two U.S. routes, US 60 and US 119, cut through the city center.
 US 21 and US 35 formerly ran through Charleston.
 WV 25, WV 61, WV 62, and WV 114 are all state highways that are within Charleston's city limits.
 Interstate 64 crosses the Kanawha River four times as it passes through the Charleston metropolitan area.
 The Elk River flows into the Kanawha River in downtown Charleston.

 Charleston is served by Kanawha Valley Regional Transportation Authority.

 Yeager Airport is West Virginia's largest airport, serving more than twice as many passengers as all other airports in the state combined.
 It is 2 mi north of Interstate 64 and Interstate 77, accessible via WV 114.
 It is also home to the McLaughlin Air National Guard Base.

+Historically, the two dominant railroads in Charleston were the Chesapeake and Ohio Railway and the New York Central Railroad.
+The Chesapeake and Ohio's Main Line between Newport News, Virginia and Hammond, Indiana passed through Charleston on the south bank of the Kanawha River.
+The New York Central's Toledo and Ohio Central Railway passed through on the north side of the Kanawha, heading east towards an important connection with the Virginian Railway.
+The Baltimore and Ohio Railroad also served Charleston with their Elk River Line, which ran northeast from Charleston to a connection with the rest of their system in Queen Shoals.

-Amtrak, the national passenger rail service, provides tri-weekly service to Charleston via the Cardinal routes.
-The Amtrak station is on the south side of the Kanawha River, at 350 MacCorkle Avenue, near downtown.
-Until the 1960s, several daily Chesapeake and Ohio Railway trains traversed central West Virginia, making stops in Charleston.
-Destinations in the midwest included St. Louis, Chicago, Detroit, and Louisville.
-To the east the trains terminated in either Washington, D.C. or Newport News, Virginia.
+Until the 1960s, several daily Chesapeake and Ohio trains traversed the main line through central West Virginia, making stops in Charleston.
+Destinations west included St. Louis, Chicago, Detroit, and Louisville.
+To the east the trains terminated in either Washington, D.C. or Newport News.
 These featured the Fast Flying Virginian, George Washington, and the Sportsman.
-Into the late 1940s, the New York Central Railroad operated passenger trains between Columbus, Ohio, and Charleston.
+Additionally, until 1950, the New York Central operated passenger service between Charleston and Columbus, Ohio.
+The Baltimore and Ohio ended passenger service the following year in 1951.
+Charleston was also the western terminus for the Virginian Railway's passenger service, which used trackage rights to access the city from the end of their main line in Alloy.
+From the start of service in 1909 to 1931, Virginian trains used the Chesapeake and Ohio Main Line and station via a connection in Deep Water.
+From 1931 until the end of Virginian passenger service in 1952, trains instead used the New York Central's line and stations.

+Amtrak, the national passenger rail service, provides tri-weekly service to Charleston via the Cardinal.
+The Amtrak station is the former Chesapeake and Ohio Station on the south side of the Kanawha River, at 350 MacCorkle Avenue near the South Side Bridge.
+Both CSX and Norfolk Southern continue to provide freight service over the former Chesapeake and Ohio and New York Central lines respectively.